tamld/IaC/Promox/terraform/clone-vm-static-ip/README.md

-# Install SnipeIT using Ansile module
+cle# Install SnipeIT using Ansile module
 ## 1. Overview
 + Install Ansible
 + Deploy VM using Terraform on Proxmox